raspberrypilearning/serene-scene/en/step_4.md

 ## Set the scene

-In Scratch, you can also add code to the **Stage**, rather than a sprite.
+In Scratch, you can also add code to the **Stage**, rather than to a sprite.
 In this step, you will change the brightness of the backdrop and add some soothing sound effects.

 --- task ---

-Click on the Stage's backdrop.
-You will not develop a program n the code area for the backdrop.
+Go to the Stage pane and click on the backdrop.
+You will now develop a program for the backdrop in the Code area.

 ![image of backdrop selection](images/backdrop.png)

-Click on `Create a new variable`{:class="block3variables"} and call it `light`.
+In the `Variables`{:class="block3variables"} blocks menu, click on **Make a Variable** and call the new variable `light`.
 Change the variable to a **slider** with a range between `-40` and `40`.

 --- /task ---